skyscrapers/documentation/kubernetes/README.md

 You can find more examples and technical documentation in the official documentation: <https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts-technical-overview.html>

+For JAVA-based applications IRSA does not work out of the box, you need to do the following change for your application, qouting from https://pablissimo.com/1068/getting-your-eks-pod-to-assume-an-iam-role-using-irsa :
+> you need to add an instance of `STSAssumeRoleWithWebIdentitySessionCredentialsProvider` to a credentials chain, and pass that custom chain to your SDK init code via the `withCredentials` builder method.
+This class doesn’t automatically come as part of the credentials chain.
+Nor does it automatically initialise itself from environment variables the same way other providers do.
+You’ll have to pass in the web identity token file, region name and role ARN to get it running

 **Note**: Usually a Skyscrapers engineer will create the required IAM roles and policies for you.
 It's important that we match your ServiceAccount to the IAM policy's `Condition`.
 If you manage these policies yourself, it's important to setup the IAM role with the correct federated trust relationship.
 For example:

 ```json